nilaB97/Group8-Bias/README.md

 Codes belonging to the project "Topic 8- Where are the biases?" of the Deep learning for Natrual Language Processing course Sommer Semester 2022 at Bielefeld University.

+## Scraping Twitter Data:
+- Twitter_NLP.ipynb: Need todefine your words which should be in a tweet (OR Relationship) as well as the timeframe you want to scrape.
+- All dependencies are in the requirements_Twitter_NLP.txt file.
+If something is not working, please check if you are using the correct verisons.

+## Finetuning a Model and Evaluating templates
 Everything is in the Jupyter Notebook.
 All Functions are commented and can be used as they are described.
 For running the notebook starting from "4.
 Apply the above pipeline to our first topic: Bias in male vs. female refugees" file pathes, model and tokenizer names have to be adjusted.

 All the dependencies used are given in requirements.txt.
 If a certain package does not work, please check there which version was used.